Also on this page:

 Although long seen as a bedroom community because to its proximity to bigger and more affluent Massachusetts cities just across the border, Nashua has lately come into its own.
 Oracle, HP, and Lockheed Martin are now Nashua tax-paying companies.
 However, if you still find yourself struggling to live in Nashua while pursuing your college degree, there is help available.

 Additional programs and services can be found at the Southern New Hampshire Community Action Program website for Hillsboro and Rockingham counties.
 They have an emergency food assistance program and offer help with heating repair and replacement, rural transportation, and disaster relief and recovery.

-Although the cost of living in this capital city is about 11 percent higher than the national average, it still enjoys a lower cost of living index when compared to other New England cities, such as Boston in Massachusetts or Fairfield in Connecticut (61 percent and 43 percent higher than the national average, respectively).
+Although the cost of living in this capital city is on par with Manchester, it still enjoys lower prices when compared to other New England cities, such as Boston and Portland.
 When you’re working toward your college degree in Concord, you have access to a wide range of social services.
 Below are some of them.

 This list of services is by no means complete.
 You can find more helpful programs in Concord by visiting the Community Action Program Belknap-Merrimack Counties, Inc. website.
 They manage more than 70 programs designed for children, young adults, single parents, and families in need.